What is Hyaluronidase?

-This solution is for patients with prominent visual defects caused by the incorrect application of hyaluronic acid-based dermal fillers to the lips.
-The most effective medical treatment for these blemishes is the introduction of hyaluronidase.
+Hyaluronidase is a solution used for patients with prominent visual defects caused by the incorrect application of hyaluronic acid-based dermal fillers, especially in the lips.
+It is considered one of the most effective medical treatments for addressing these blemishes.

-Hyaluronidase is injected subcutaneously at the site of the previously injected dermal filler.
-The result is visible almost immediately, but the final dissolution of the filler takes place one week after the treatment.
-In some cases, a second hyaluronidase injection is required.
-This procedure does not require any recovery period.
+The hyaluronidase injection is administered subcutaneously at the site of the previously injected dermal filler.
+The results are visible almost immediately, but the final dissolution of the filler typically takes place within one week after the treatment.
+In some cases, a second hyaluronidase injection may be required.
+Importantly, this procedure does not necessitate any recovery period.

 1. **Swift Resolution:** One of the key benefits of hyaluronidase is its rapid action.
 It can effectively dissolve hyaluronic acid fillers, providing quick relief for patients who are dissatisfied with their filler results.

 2. **Versatility:** Hyaluronidase is versatile and can be used to correct various issues resulting from dermal filler injections, such as overfilled lips or uneven distribution of filler.

 3. **Non-Surgical:** Unlike many corrective procedures, hyaluronidase injections are non-surgical and do not require extensive downtime.

 Negative Side Effects of Hyaluronidase

 1. **Allergic Reactions:** In rare cases, individuals may experience allergic reactions to hyaluronidase, resulting in redness, itching, or swelling at the injection site.

 2. **Temporary Bruising:** Some patients may experience temporary bruising or swelling at the injection site, which usually resolves within a few days.